 Freshly signed to Provogue Records, a division of Mascot Label Group, Cummings joins the elite ranks of such guitar virtuosos as Joe Bonamassa, Walter Trout and Eric Gales.
 "It's such an honor to be part of a label that has helped shape the careers of the greatest guitar players our world has ever known," states Cummings.
 "I'm confident that Provogue is the right home for me and I look forward to working with them and getting some new music to the loyal supporters that I have."

 With mesmerizing extended guitar jams, Cummings' Fender Strat sings while he takes you on a twisting, turning blues roller coaster.
 Featuring a tight, pristine tone and strong vocals to match, the seasoned entertainer has incorporated the influence of his musical idols while maintaining a distinct, genre-bending style and sound all his own.
-With six studio albums, two live records and a new label, Albert Cummings is back and better than ever with his latest release slated for early next year.
+With six studio albums, two live records and a new label, Albert Cummings is back and better than ever.

 Raised in Massachusetts and trained as a master builder, Cummings learned basic guitar chords from his father but then became intrigued with banjo and bluegrass when he was 12.
 As a teenager, however, he discovered Stevie Ray Vaughan's early material and was astounded by his mastery.
 After attending a 1987 Stevie Ray Vaughan/Double Trouble concert during college, Cummings' entire world exploded as he turned his attention back to guitar, and he never looked back.